NVIDIA/go-nvml/README.md

 ### Add manual wrappers

-Write a set of manual wappers around any new calls as described in one of the previous sections above.
+Write a set of manual wrappers around any new calls as described in one of the previous sections above.

 The following command should show the API calls added in the update: